hanvdao/monoworld/README.md

 - **Paper references for the related-work section**, specifically:
   - The canonical single-image-to-3D-scene paper that my approach is most similar to (I have in mind Shih et al. 2020 "3D Photography Using Context-aware Layered Depth Inpainting" but would welcome corrections).
   - A recent 3DGS-from-single-image paper to cite (LucidDreamer?
 ReconFusion?).
-- **Guidance on cloud GPU spend.** I have ~$30 I can spend.
-Is it worth it for Flux Fill on 2 scenes, or better spent on an A100 hour for SDXL on all 5 scenes?